|

 Photography: McLeodganj and Dharamsala both have several photo studios, with digital and film processing facilities.

-Medical Help: McLeodganj has three pharmacies, as well as several walk-in GP surgeries.
-Down the jeep road towards Dharamsala is the Tibetan Delek Hospital, which also has a clinic in McLeodganj (often staffed by volunteer doctors from the West).
-The Indian Zonal Hospital has a dispensary, and a new government hospital has recently opened in Kangra (one hour’s drive away).
+Medical Help: McLeodganj has several pharmacies and walk-in clinics.
+Down the jeep road towards Dharamsala is the Tibetan Delek Hospital (often staffed by volunteer doctors from the West).
+The Indian Zonal Hospital has a dispensary, and there is a larger government hospital in Kangra (one hour’s drive away).
+The private Fortis and Shri Balaji hospitals can also be found in Kangra.

 Post: McLeodganj and Dharamsala both have post offices, which offer post restante and registered post services.